From Eagle crystal to a Masters trophy: 10 prizes players can win aside from a green jacket

 From cloth to crystal, there are many ways for a player to make the Masters memorable.
 The Masters stands alone in tournament golf because no other event provides such an elaborate array of prizes:

 It all starts with the green jacket, which has been awarded to the champion since 1949.
 He also gets a sterling silver replica of the Masters Trophy (which depicts the clubhouse) and a gold medal.

 The runner-up receives a silver medal and a silver salver.

 Bryson DeChambeau receives the low amateur trophy in 2016.
 (File)

 Amateurs who make the cut are eligible to win the silver cup, which goes to the low amateur, and the silver medal that goes to the runner-up.

-Crystal is also awarded to players for low round of the day (vase), a hole-in-one (large crystal bowl) and double eagle (large crystal bowl).
+Crystal is also awarded to players for low round of the day (vase).

 Matt Wallace won the 2019 Par-3 Contest.
 (Andy Nelson/Staff)

 The winner of the Wednesday Par-3 Contest receives a crystal pedestal bowl.

 Devon Bling celebrates his hole-in during the 2019 Par-3 Contest.
 (Nigel Cook/Staff)